-As runners, we want to fuel Health & Injuries healthy foods for optimal performance.
+As runners, we want to fuel our bodies with healthy foods for optimal performance.
 However, that isn’t always easy when we’re on the go or pressed for time.
 But with the ever popular mason jar, your make-ahead, portable lunch options can get a lot more exciting, flavorful, and packed with nutrients to keep you healthy and energized.
 Enter: these simple yet delicious mason jar salad recipes.

 5 Mason Jar Salad Recipes to Make for Your Next Lunch